b3yond/solidarityGame/CONCEPT.md

 * You begin playing one day in corporate life
 * One day later you hear of collectives, somebody signs you up for the fediverse
 * You can start to partake in such a collective (will u lose your job one day?)
-* You probably need to become criminal to get money to start first collectives - squatting, shoplifting, fare-dodging, bank robbery
+* You probably need to become criminal to get money to start first collectives - squatting, shoplifting, fare-dodging, bank robbery, hacking

 # One day in the game